Aconex-hackathon/tour/Readme.md

 cd tour

-type in terminal "python -m SimpleHTTPServer"
+type in terminal "python -m SimpleHTTPServer" (With Python 2, one can use python -m SimpleHTTPServer, and with Python 3, one can use python -m http.server)

 visit http://127.0.0.1:8000/